wso2/docs-is/en/docs/quick-starts/saml-back-channel-logout.md

 ## Scenario

 The user is required to log in to two different applications.
-For convenience and security, the user should be logged out of both the applications when the user attempts to logout from either one of them.
+For convenience and security, the user should be logged out of both the applications when the user attempts to log out from either one of them.

 ---